 Why do we have to use the heading?

 As I mentioned earlier, every piece of information is extracted for the user’s inquiry.
-In every heading you have in the post, Google extracts that and uses for SERP.
+In every heading you have in the post, Google extracts that and uses it for the Search Engine Results Page (SERP).

 For instance, in one of your posts about the cats, “What Is A Cat Hoax: 15 Little-Known Ways To Know It’s A Feline,” you have a heading that says, “Benefits Of Owning A Cat.”
 Under that heading, you wrote a list with descriptions.